cameronwp/hurtlingthrough.space/src/pages/posts/20171230-marvin-deep-spacewalks/index.md

 We devised a taxonomy of channel (EV1 or EV2), domain (H<sub>2</sub>O, battery, etc), and subdomain (volume remaining, amps remaining, etc) to describe each sensor.
 The Sensor app received readings from the Hardware app and determined to which sensor each belonged.
 The CSV included most, but not all, data.
 The Sensor app used some telemetry values to dynamically calculate others, such as the limiting consumable.
 Once finished, it fired off structured data to Redis for storage.
 I used Redis rather than a more traditional relational database (RDB) because of Redis' speed and publish/subscribe (pubsub) capabilities.
 While the Sensor app published data to Redis, the Client app would create subscriptions to receive new data as it arrives.
 In effect, Redis was a pipe that stored information as it was passed from the Sensor app to the Client app.
 In theory, this would allow us to retroactively determine what telemetry data was available at any given moment, however we never needed it.
 Given that Matthew was uploading CSVs with known data, we actually knew ahead of time what telemetry would be visible at every moment of the simulation.
 It's not hard to argue that the addition of Redis was an unnecessary layer of complexity caused by my overeager imagination.

-At the end of the pipeline, the Client app received new readings from Redis and then published them to front end clients using websocket (specifically, [socket.io](https://socket.io/)) connections.
+At the end of the pipeline, the Client app received new readings from Redis and then published them to front end clients using websocket connections (specifically, [socket.io](https://socket.io/)).

-## The Advanced DSS, aka Marvin
+## The Advanced DSS, aka Marvin v1

 Early on, Matthew and I started brainstorming what the workflow for an IV operator in deep space should look like.
 What kind of information would they want?
 What kind of actions could we reasonably expect an IV operator to take?
-Remember, this IV operator would be in a loud, small, metal tube with a dozen voices in their ears, a half-dozen screens in front of them, monitoring the life support of the EV crew and their home vessel, keeping track of EVA progress, coordinating with scientists and flight controllers in Houston, making sure scientific objectives get hit, and this will be going on for hours.
-With a plate that full, what can we add that's both easy to do and high fidelity enough to be helpful?
+Remember, this IV operator would be in a loud, small, metal tube with a dozen voices in their ear, a half-dozen screens in front of them, monitoring the life support of the EV crew and their home vessel, keeping track of EVA progress, coordinating with scientists and flight controllers in Houston, making sure scientific objectives get hit, and ultimately responsible for crew safety and mission success.
+These are long days with 8 or 10 hours devoted to missions.
+The IV operator may be stressed from the mission in general.
+With a plate so full, what could we add that's both easy to do and high fidelity enough to be helpful?
 We landed on a single click.

 <><>image of Marvin UI<><>

+_The Marvin timeline view_

+Marvin consists of a UI that I <strike>basically stole</strike> borrowed from [Google Inbox](https://www.google.com/inbox/) (a fantastic replacement for the traditional gmail UI).
+Inbox makes it easier to navigate your inbox by giving you separate categories into which your emails get sorted.
+You don't see emails when you open Inbox, you see categories.
+Click on a category and it expands to show your recent emails.
+In a way, your inbox gains a hierarchy that makes it easier to grok.
+This hierarchy reflected the hierarchy we wanted for steps.

+Incidentally, we realized that no one wanted collapsible categories in Marvin and it was removed for later versions.

+We started with brainstorming sessions.
+We started with markers on a whiteboard and then I asked Matthew to build digital mockups (he wound up using Apple Keynote).

+<><>image of one of the first mockups<><>